prrvchr/OAuth2OOo/README.md

 - Updated the [Python tqdm][91] package to version 4.66.4 in order to respond to the [security vulnerability alert][92].
 - Updated the [Python Requests][93] package to version 2.32.3 in order to respond to the [security vulnerability alert][94].
-- In order to avoid any conflict with the python [oauth2][95] package, the folder put in the python path by the extension has been renamed to oauth20.
+- In order to avoid any conflict with the [Python oauth2][95] package, the folder put in the python path by the extension has been renamed to `oauth20`.
 This should also resolve [issue #15][96].
 - Some fixes...

+### What has been done for version 1.3.6:

+- Updated the [Python beautifulsoup][97] package to version 4.12.3.
+- Updated the [Python certifi][98] package to version 2024.7.4.
+- Added binaries for Python/Manylinux versions 3.9, 3.11 and 3.12 for package [Python cffi][99] version 1.16.0.
+- Updated the [Python charset_normalizer][100] package to version 3.3.2.
+- Updated the [Python exceptiongroup][101] package to version 1.2.2.
+- Updated the [Python extruct][102] package to version 0.17.0.
+- Updated the [Python html_text][103] package to version 0.6.2.
+- Updated the [Python ijson][104] package to version 3.3.0.
+- Updated the [Python jsonpath_ng][105] package to version 1.6.1.
+- Updated the [Python lxml][106] package to version 5.2.2.
+- Added package [Python lxml-html-clean][107] version 0.2.0.
+- Updated the [Python packaging][108] package to version 24.1.
+- Updated the [Python prasel][109] package to version 1.9.1.
+- Updated the [Python pycparser][110] package to version 2.22.
+- Updated the [Python pyparsing][111] package to version 3.1.2.
+- Updated the [Python pyRdfa3][112] package to version 3.6.4.
+- Updated the [Python python-dotenv][113] package to version 1.0.1.
+- Updated the [Python selenium][114] package to version 4.23.1.
+- Updated the [Python setuptools][115] package to version 72.1.0 in order to respond to the [security vulnerability alert][116].
+- Updated the [Python sniffio][117] package to version 1.3.1.
+- Updated the [Python trio][118] package to version 0.26.0.
+- Added package [Python typing-extensions][119] version 4.12.2.
+- Updated the [Python urllib3][120] package to version 2.2.2.
+- Updated the [Python validators][121] package to version 0.33.2.
+- Updated the [Python w3lib][122] package to version 2.2.1.
+- Updated the [Python webdriver_manager][123] package to version 4.0.2.
+- Added package [Python websocket-client][124] version 1.8.0.
+Updating all these Python packages should make it possible to use Python 3.8, 3.9, 3.10, 3.11 and 3.12 under ManyLinux x86_64 architecture.
+For win32 and win_amd64 architectures, only Python version 3.8 is supported.
+This means that since Python is embedded into LibreOffice for these architectures, only LibreOffice versions 7.x and 24.x are supported.
+If your architecture is not yet supported by OAuth2OOo (Mac OSX, arm...), I advise you to open an [issue][22] so that I can add the missing binaries.

-### What remains to be done for version 1.3.5:
+### What remains to be done for version 1.3.6:

 - Add new language for internationalization...